AbrarAdnan/company-investigator/README.md

 Company Investigator

-This is a Python program designed to investigate companie information.
+This is a Python program designed to investigate company information.
 The program requires Python 3.8 or later, and has been tested on Python 3.9.0.

 Installation